-Radio Frequency Identification (RFID) technology [3] has recently attracted dramatic attentions from the research community.
-A typical RFID system consists of RFID readers, RFID tags, and the middleware software to support proper working of the system [22].
+ADIO Frequency Identification (RFID) technology [6] has Krecently attracted dramatic attentions from the research community.
+A typical RFID system consists of RFID readers, RFID tags, and the middleware software to support proper working of the system [32].
 An RFID tag is a small microchip capable of wireless communication, which transmits data in response to interrogation by an RFID reader.
 RFID tags, each with a small size of memory to store its unique ID number as well as other related information, are usually attached to real objects for explicitly labeling those objects.
 An RFID reader can thus identify and itemize the objects by verifying the unique IDs of RFID tags attached to them.
-Due to the simple structure, small size, and low manufacturing cost of RFID tags, it provides us an economic and competitive method to utilize the RFID system for massive object management in a variety of applications, such as localization [17], inventory control [11, 21], object tracking [25], activity monitoring [13], authentication [14, 23, 24] and etc.
+Due to the simple structure, small size, and low manufacturing cost of RFID tags, it provides us an economic and competitive method to utilize the RFID system for massive object management in a variety of applications, such as localization [23], inventory control [17], [30], [34], [37], object tracking [36], activity monitoring [19], authentication and security [20], [29], [35], etc.

-Estimating the number of RFID tags, accordingly the number of objects, is one of the primary tasks in many such applications, e.g., counting the number of conference or exposition attendees with RFID badges [10].
+Estimating the number of RFID tags, accordingly the number of objects, is one of the primary tasks in many such applications, e.g., counting the number of conference or exposition attendees with RFID badges [16], verifying the amount of products with RFID labels in cargo shipping at the airport [25].

 The problem of estimating RFID tag number can be easily reduced to identifying the IDs of all RFID tags and itemizing them.
 As the RFID readers and tags in the area usually share one same communication channel, a careful scheduling mechanism must be provided for multiple channel access and collision arbitration.
-There have been already a number of works proposed for solving the tag identification problem [1, 19, 26] and they can be directly borrowed to compute the exact number of RFID tags when the size of the RFID system is small.
+There have been already a number of works proposed for solving the tag identification problem [3], [26], [38] and they can be directly borrowed to compute the exact number of RFID tags when the size of the RFID system is small.
 Those solutions, however, become infeasible when the RFID system scales up.
 The processing time rapidly grows as the number of RFID tags increases.

-As a matter of fact, counting the exact number of RFID tags is not necessary.
+As a matter of fact, counting the exact number of RFID tags is not always necessary.
 Instead, knowing the approximate amount with some guaranteed accuracy and confidence level will be adequate in many application scenarios.
 For example, it suffices to know the approximate amount of products instead of the exact number in shipping a large amount of cargoes.
-More importantly, ALOHA protocol can achieve near-optimal performance when the approximate tag number is known.
-In accordance with that, a set of probabilistic counting schemes have been proposed to estimate the approximate number of RFID tags with much reduced time slots for information exchange [7, 9, 10, 18].
-Some most recent works achieve processing efficiency with $O(\log n)$ time slots to the total number of RFID tags n.
+In accordance with that, a set of probabilistic counting schemes have been proposed to estimate the approximate number of RFID tags with much reduced time slots for information exchange [12], [15], [16], [24].
+Some most recent works achieve processing efficiency with $\mathcal{O}(\log n)$ time slots for each estimation round to the total number of RFID tags n.
 Nevertheless, as we will later elaborate, most probabilistic approaches require many independent rounds of estimation so as to reach high accuracy and confidence level.
-Thus it is yet significant to further improve the processing efficiency such that the system would scale up to support a larger number of RFID tags.
+Thus, it is yet significant to further improve the processing efficiency such that the system would scale up to support a larger number of RFID tags.
 Besides, most existing approaches require that the RFID tags react to the reader in a probabilistic manner with uniform or geometric distribution hash functions implemented inside.
-Generating randomness itself, however, becomes already a heavy burden for computation and memory limited RFID tags, especially those passive tags without self-support energy source.
+Generating randomness itself, however, becomes already a heavy burden for resource-limited RFID tags, especially those passive tags without self-support energy source.